kevincjnixon/qPCRTools/README.md

 ```

 When running interactively:
-1. File browser will pop up, choose text-delimited file to analyze
+1. File browser will pop up, choose tab-delimited file to analyze
 2. You will be prompted if this is 'bioRad' input, enter Y/N (see below for details)
 3. Select a standard deviation threshold to filter Ct values (if SD of triplicates is greater than this threshold, an outlier will be selected and removed from analysis)
 4. Levels of sample indicators will appear.
 You should use format 'Condition*delim*Replicate' in your setup.
 Indicate what *delim* is.
-Leave black if it is a space.
+Leave blank if it is a space.
 5. Select your reference condition
 6. Indicate how many reference genes you used (at least 1).
 More than 1 reference gene will use geoMean of Ct values of those genes for reference.
 7. Indicate your reference gene(s)